 By Cyndi Pyburn

 In 1908, Henry Ford cornered the automotive market by using his innovative factories to build an automobile with an affordable price tag.
-The Model T made automobile ownership, and the autonomy that came with it, available to the masses at the low, low price of $850 or about $11 000 in today’s dollars.
+The Model T made automobile ownership, and the autonomy that came with it, available to the average consumer at the low, low price of $850 or about $11 000 in today’s dollars.

 Fast forward 110 years and Tesla’s leadership and innovations in creating the upcoming Model 3 (majority available in 2018) are equally impressive.
 Why?
 As did Ford’s Model T, Tesla’s Model 3 is disrupting the automobile industry.